appurist/say2file/README.md

 ## Configuration

-See the `.env-example` file.
-You will need two entries, either an IBM pair or an ElevenLabs pair.
-It is also possible to define both and switch back and forth on the command line with the `-p` option.

-For the IBM provider, the `IBMKEY` (the API key) and the `IBMURL` (service link) must be defined.
-For the ElevenLabs provider, the `LABSKEY` (the API key) and the `LABURL` (service link) should be defined.

-Copy `.env-sample` to `.env` and place in the current folder in order to avoid needing to specify both on the command line.
+Copy `.env-sample` to `.env` and place in the current folder in order to avoid needing to specify configuration parameters on the command line.
+See the `.env-example` file:
+- For **ElevenLabs**, you only need to add the API key from your profile to the `.env` file.
+Define a `LABSKEY=api-key-here` in the `.env` file and you're good to go.
+After logging in, you can find this by selecting the Profile menu item from the drop-down in the top-right on the https://elevenlabs.io/ site.
+- For **IBM Watson**, you should define a pair of definitions in the `.env` file: the `IBMKEY` (the API key) and the `IBMURL` (service link) must be defined.

+**Note:** It is also possible to define *both* providers, and switch back and forth on the command line with the `-p` option.

+With this in place, you can simply run `say2file -l` to get a list of available voices, or `say2file "Hello there."` to generate a corresponding `audio.mp3` file.
+You can also run `say2file -f sample.txt` to read the `sample.txt` file and convert it to audio, or `say2file -f sample.txt -s` to split the file into multiple audio files.

 ## Syntax